EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > They suggested writing some outside tests first, then refactoring the inside to be more legible.
 Suggested better identifiers, method extractions, dead code elimination.
 >
 > We also talked about general testing strategy.
-They mentioned enjoying Justin Searls' [writing on the topic](https://github.com/testdouble/contributing-tests/wiki).
+They mentioned enjoying writing by Justin Searls [on the topic](https://github.com/testdouble/contributing-tests/wiki).
 They follow the Detroit School TDD methodology.
 >
 >
 > **Two-directional Q&A**
 >
 > 1. Tell us about a time when you felt that you didn’t collaborate well.
 Why?
 What did you do about it?
 >
 >     There was a coworker they would pair with that would not often contribute to the discussion or code.
 The candidate received feedback that the coworker wasn't comfortable with TDD and also wasn't comfortable bringing this up to the candidate.
-After talking it through, they realized that they could be more accomodating to other styles.
+After talking it through, they realized that they could be more accommodating to other styles.
 Now, they try to alternate driver/navigator more often and are more flexible around testing style, while still teaching others about what they find valuable in TDD.
 >
 > 2. Tell us about a time when you received some important feedback.
 How did you received it?
 What did you do about it?
 >